Handicap Task Scoring FAQs

 A. The pilot, glider, and handicap data is stored in a csv file called LoggerPilotGliderHandicaps.csv indexed by logger serial number, and which is saved in the Contest folder after processing.
 You can edit this file using a text editor such as Wordpad or in Excel.
 Alternatively just edit the data directly in the scoring program or copy from the current trace using the right click menu.
 The file will then be updated with this new data after processing.

-Q. Which scoring script should I use with See You?
+Q. Which scoring script should I use?

 Q. How do I use SeeYou Competition?

 A. See the help on the SeeYou website here

 In order to score Handicap Tasks properly you need to tick the Contest Option "Use task from IGC file".
 If you intend to use the BGA scoring script you also need to tick the Contest Option "Need task legs data in scoring script", a capital H and the task length for the 100 handicap glider in the day tag field.